-The Human Resources Department has information available on the UT Employee Assistance Program (UTEAP).
+The Human Resources Department has information available on the Deer Oaks Employee Assistance Program.
 Through the Employee Assistance Program, or EAP, employees can access free, convenient, and confidential professional services which include alcohol/drug assessments and referral programs.
 EAP is available to all benefits eligible University employees.

-To learn more about the variety of services offered by UTEAP, visit the UTEAP site to view some of the educational materials or to review the UTEAP Employee Orientation.
+To learn more about the variety of services offered by Dear Oaks EAP, visit the EAP Services - Deer Oaks EAP to view some of the educational materials or to review the Dear Oaks EAP Employee Orientation.
 This brief presentation discusses the different services available to you and your family under the EAP.

-All UHV students are eligible for services through the Counseling Center staff.
+All UHV students including students on a Faculty or Staff Scholarship are eligible for services through the Counseling Center staff.
 Students who have concerns about alcohol and other drug use are welcome to consult with the professional staff at the Counseling Center regarding available drug and alcohol counseling on campus and in the community.
 Referrals can also be made to rehabilitation programs, mutual help organizations, private hospitals, and private and public treatment programs.
 The Counseling Center can also provide resource and self-help materials pertinent to substance use.